hashicorp/nomad/website/source/docs/drivers/docker.html.md

   to customize this if you use a non-standard socket (HTTP or another location).

-* `docker.auth.config` - Allows an operator to specify a JSON file which is in the dockercfg format containing authentication information for a private registry.
+* `docker.auth.config` <a id="auth_file"></a>- Allows an operator to specify a JSON file which is in the dockercfg format containing authentication information for a private registry.

 * `docker.tls.cert` - Path to the server's certificate file (`.pem`).
 Specify this along with `docker.tls.key` and `docker.tls.ca` to use a TLS client to